MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-policies.md

   - M365-collaboration
 ---

-# Know about policies to manage access to and use of Teams apps
+# Know how to manage access to and install Teams apps

 Microsoft Teams uses app policies to govern access to and use of all apps and upload of custom apps.
-App policies help Teams and Global administrators control the following app behavior:
+App policies help Teams Administrator and Global Administrators control the following app behavior:

 * Configure the access of apps for each individual user or for a group of users.
 You control the apps that are permitted for each user.

 * Pin the allowed apps for the desired users.
 Also, admins can install apps for users without user intervention.
 It helps users easily get started with the relevant apps.

 * Allow or disallow upload and use of custom apps for a few or all the users.

+As an alternate, you can use [app centric management](app-centric-management.md) to configure the access to apps on a per-app basis.
+The app centric management feature let admins specify the users and group in their organization who can add Teams apps on a per-app basis, instead of relying on permission policies.

 ## App permission policies